Most of us have a small indulgence or two when it comes to coffee.

 What coffees go well with this coffee creamer?

-Coffee creamer is one of those add-ins for just about any coffee.
+Coffee creamer is one of those add-ins that can be used with just about any coffee.

 I prefer drinking a cup of pour over coffee in the early morning and will switch to espresso coffee after lunch.